abner-math/PlaneDetection/README.md

 ## Evaluating technique performance

-Besides the Qt project, this repository also contains a small cpp file used to calculate metrics (F1 score, recall, precision, etc.) for a given detection.
+Besides the Graphical Interface and Command Line options, this repository also contains a small cpp file used to calculate metrics (F1 score, recall, precision, etc.) for a given detection.
 Please, refer to:

 `compare_plane_detector`